MISP/misp-stix/README.md

 )
 ```
 Again, all the response variables should be `1` and the resulting STIX1 Package and STIX 2.0 & 2.1 Bundles are available in the specific output file names.

+### Samples and examples

+Various examples are provided and used by the different tests scripts in the [tests](tests/) directory.
+Those example files are showing the results of MISP format exported in the various supported STIX formats.

 ## MISP <--> STIX Mapping